Healthdirect Free Australian health advice you can count on.

 When do periods start?

 Females have their first period during puberty.
-The average age to get your first period is 12 or 13, but it can happen as young as 9, or as late as 16.
+The average age to get your first period is at 12 or 13 years old.
+However, it can happen as young as 9 years old or as late as 16 years old.

 When do periods stop?

-Some medicines, such as contraceptives, might stop periods.
-This can be helpful for some people, especially if their periods are heavy or painful.
-Sometimes after stopping ‘the pill’ or another contraceptive, it can take a while for periods to come back.
+Some medicines, such as contraceptives, may stop periods.
+This can be helpful, especially if your period is heavy or painful.
+After you stop 'the pill' or another contraceptive, it may take a while for your period to come back.

 What products can I use when I have a period?

 Sanitary pads are attached to your underwear to absorb blood.
-You will need to change your pad every 4 hours or so, or when it’s full.
+They come in different sizes and shapes to suit your period.
+They may be disposable or made from reusable fabric.
+You need to change your pad every 4 hours or when it's full.

 Tampons are placed inside your vagina to absorb blood.
-You will need to change your tampon every 3 to 4 hours, or when it’s full.
-Never leave a tampon in for more than 8 hours — rarely, this could cause a dangerous condition called toxic shock syndrome.
-For this reason, it might be best not to use tampons overnight.
-Wash your hands carefully before inserting and removing a tampon.
+These absorbent plugs come in different sizes.
+You need to change your tampon every 3 to 4 hours or when it's full.
+Never leave a tampon in for more than 8 hours.
+This could cause a dangerous condition called toxic shock syndrome.
+It may therefore be best not to use tampons overnight.

-A menstrual cup is placed inside your vagina to catch blood.
-You will need to empty it when it’s full.
-Follow the product instructions for when it needs to be removed to prevent toxic shock syndrome.
+A menstrual cup is placed inside your vagina to collect blood.
+It uses suction to stay in place.
+You need to empty it when it's full.
+Follow the product instructions for removing it to prevent toxic shock syndrome.

 Period underwear has a layer that absorbs blood.
-It can be used on its own, or in combination with other sanitary protection.
+It can be used alone or in combination with other products.

 How can I care for myself during my period?